+Today’s destination was Sock Lake.
 I slept in until 6:30 — yikes!
-But the guys were in no hurry to head out for Sock Lake, so we went about our chores and hit the trail at 8:30.
+But the guys were in no hurry to head out, so we went about our chores and hit the trail at 8:30.

 The first several miles were just as the Alaska couple told us they’d be.
-First we had lots of mud and mosquitoes, but then we hit this lovely stretch called “The Longest Portage.”
-It’s a 2-mile canoe portage that is flat and easy walking.
+First, we had lots of mud and mosquitoes, but then we hit this lovely stretch called “The Longest Portage.”
+It’s a two-mile (3-km) canoe portage that is flat and easy walking.
 Yes!

 Heading for Sock Lake